 Taking the Mystery out of Compressors

-A compressor is a device, (pedal or rackmount) that decreases the dynamic range of a signal by lowering the gain above a certain threshold.
+A (bass) compressor is a device, (like a MXR M87 Bass Compressor Pedal or dbx rackmount compressor) that decreases the dynamic range of a signal by lowering the gain above a certain threshold.
 Make sense?
 Didn't think so.
 It will after you read this article and listen to the audio samples at the end.

 For the purposes of our discussion, we have an imaginary bass line with peaks at about -2dB.
 A lot of the notes sit at around -6dB while some are softer at -12dB.